brunorocha-dev/brunorocha-dev/README.md

 # Hello 👋, nice to meet you!
 I'm Bruno Rocha

 ### About:
-Graduated from Estácio in the Technologist course in Systems Analysis and Development and currently specializing in Software Engineering, DevOps and Cloud Computing.
+Graduated in the Technologist course in Systems Analysis and Development and currently specializing in Software Engineering, DevOps and Cloud Computing.

-- 🌱 Studying Python | Cloud
 - 📫 ☑ Email: brunorocha.freitass@hotmail.com, ☑ Skype: brunorocha.freitass

 ### Contacts: